Something Neither Antisemitic Northern Supremacists Nor Arab Nationalists Will Like

 No, The Lebanese have no Arab ancestry

 A recent paper showed that modern Lebanese are genetically very close to Ancient Canaanites.
 Further, in spite of claims in history books (e.g. Salibi), Lebanon experienced hardly any gene flow from the Arabian Peninsula.
-The presence of J1e haplogroup is less than 3%, a tenth of what is found in Syrians and Jordanians, and a fifth of what is found in Palestinians.
+The presence of J1e haplogroup is less than 3%, a tenth of what is found in Syrians and Jordanians, and a fifth of what is found in Palestinians (the overall J1 is about half).
 This applies to all Lebanese ethnoreligious groups.

 Note that a recent account in National Geographic that went viral, showing that Lebanese are partly Arabs is highly… unscientific.

 Further, the distance between today’s Lebanese and modern Greeks is minimal, much closer than that between them and nonLevantine members of the Arab League.

 Lazaridis, Iosif, Alissa Mittnik, Nick Patterson, Swapan Mallick, Nadin Rohland, Saskia Pfrengle, Anja Furtwängler et al. “Genetic origins of the Minoans and Mycenaeans.”
 Nature (2017).